Learn different process states in Linux. Guide explaining what are they, how to identify them, and what do they do.

-In this mode process awaits for particular time slot or specific event to occur.
-If those conditions occur, then process will come out of sleep mode.
-These processes are shown with state S in ps or top output.
+This mode process waits for a particular time slot or a specific event to occur.
+If those conditions occur, the process will come out of sleep mode.
+These processes are shown with state

 Uninterruptible sleep mode

-Process in this sleep mode gets its timeout value before going to sleep.
+The process in this sleep mode gets its timeout value before going to sleep.
 Once the timeout sets off, it awakes.
-Or it awakes when waited-upon resources becomes available for it.
-It can be identified by state D in outputs.
+Or it awakes when waited-upon resources become available for it.
+It can be identified by the state

 Process state : Stopped

-Process ends or terminates when they receive kill signal or they enter exit status.
-At this moment, process gives up all the occupied resources but does not release entry in process table.
-Instead it sends signal about termination to its parent process.
-This helps parent process to decide if child is exited successfully or not.
-Once SIGCHLD received by parent process, it takes action and release child process entry in process table.
+The process ends or terminates when they receive the kill signal or they enter exit status.
+At this moment, the process gives up all the occupied resources but does not release entry in the process table.
+Instead it sends signals about termination to its parent process.
+This helps the parent process to decide if a child is exited successfully or not.
+Once SIGCHLD received by the parent process, it takes action and releases child process entry in the process table.

-As explained above, while exiting process sends SIGCHLD to parent.
-During the time between sending signal to parent and then parent clearing out process slot in process table, process enters zombie mode.
-Process can stay in zombie mode if its parent died before it release child process’s slot in process table.
+As explained above, while the exiting process sends SIGCHLD to parents.
+During the time between sending a signal to parent and then parent clearing out process slot in the process table, the process enters zombie mode.
+The process can stay in zombie mode if its parent died before it releases the child process’s slot in the process table.
 It can be identified with Z in outputs.